People Who Work In Hollywood Share Their Wild Showbiz Stories

 Anyways, a few years ago, I used to weigh about 340 pounds.
 I am over six feet tall, so I guess I gave off what people in the film industry might call a "big guy persona"—you know, the guy who only exists to provide some form of backup or comedic relief.

+The roles involved exactly what you might think it would be: eating, eating, and more eating.
+Pretty much every single scene I was involved in, I was essentially supposed to be the butt of fat jokes.
 A slobbering mess of a man.
-When you’re on set in that sort of situation, what you realize is that the difference between your life and a movie isn’t too big, maybe other than the fact that people express their opinions out loud in a movie, and in real life, they might keep those opinions to themselves or talk behind your back.
+When you're on set in that sort of situation, what you realize is that the difference between your life and a movie isn't too big, maybe other than the fact that people express their opinions out loud in a movie, and in real life, they might keep those opinions to themselves or talk behind your back.

 4. The Shooting Schedules Can Be Deadly